 What number of are there?
 Estimates range; however, there are within the region of several hundred thousand.

 ‘I called Cihad, who informed me he knew a smuggler and could find a manner to rescue me,’ she recalls.
 ‘Freedom seemed unthink-in a position, something unreachable returned then.
 Lifestyles below Daesh had tired me of all hope.
 I infrequently believed my husband.’
 All through her time in captivity, Halo regularly went for days without being given a meal and became tormented frequently by her captors.
 Being crushed and treated like a slave had taken its toll, but she had her youngsters, a glimmer of wish.
-Soon after speaking to Cihad, Halo became positioned in touch with Abdullah, certainly one of 5 leading Yazidi smugglers based totally in Duhok.
+Soon after speaking to Cihad, Halo became positioned in touch with Abdullah.
+Certainly, one of 5 leading Yazidi smugglers based totally in Duhok.

-Each smuggler has their own community of fixers.
+Each smuggler has a community of fixers.
 They talk of coordination and cooperation.
 However, their rivalry is apparent.
 Abdullah’s zone is Raqqa.
-Here he has evolved a sophisticated community of dependent on contacts, roughly 30-sturdy.
+Here he has evolved a sophisticated community dependent on contacts, roughly 30-sturdy.
 ‘We used Korans as a decoy, pretending to visit the graveyards to mourn,’ he explains from a cafe in Critical Duhok.
 ‘Daesh’s Achilles’ heel is Islam.
 Korans work like passports, warding off suspicion.’
 Once you have thru the checkpoints, Halo has installed a safe residence on the outskirts of Raqqa.